Formula Reference

 Muzzle Velocity Calculator Logic

-The Muzzle Velocity Calculator converts a firearm's muzzle velocity between metres per second (m/s) and feet per second (fps), then computes the muzzle energy in joules (J) and foot-pounds (ft·lb) and the bullet momentum in kg·m/s, all from the bullet mass and velocity alone.
-These are the three quantities that matter most for understanding ballistic performance: velocity determines trajectory and whether the bullet is subsonic or supersonic, energy determines the terminal effect on a target, and momentum relates to the recoil impulse felt by the shooter.
-The calculator automatically classifies the projectile as subsonic (under 340 m/s), supersonic (340 m/s to 1,500 m/s), or hypersonic (above 1,500 m/s) based on the standard speed of sound at sea level.
-Eight factory-load presets from .22 LR through .50 BMG make it easy to compare cartridges without looking up data.
-According to the SAAMI (Sporting Arms and Ammunition Manufacturers' Institute) specifications, muzzle velocity and muzzle energy are the two primary performance metrics reported for every commercial cartridge, making these the standard reference values for comparison.
+This tool converts a firearm's muzzle velocity between metres per second and feet per second, then computes muzzle energy in joules and foot-pounds and bullet momentum in kg-m/s, all from bullet mass and velocity alone.
+Velocity determines trajectory and whether a bullet is subsonic or supersonic, energy determines terminal effect on a target, and momentum relates to the recoil impulse felt by the shooter, the three quantities that matter most for ballistic performance.
+The calculator classifies a projectile as subsonic (under 340 m/s), supersonic (340 to 1,500 m/s), or hypersonic (above 1,500 m/s) based on the standard speed of sound at sea level, with eight factory-load presets from .22 LR through .50 BMG for quick comparison.
+According to the SAAMI specifications, muzzle velocity and muzzle energy are the two primary performance metrics reported for every commercial cartridge.

 The Formulas: Energy and Momentum from Velocity

-Muzzle energy is the kinetic energy of the bullet as it leaves the muzzle: KE = 0.5 times m times v squared, where m is bullet mass in kilograms and v is muzzle velocity in m/s.
-To convert to foot-pounds, multiply joules by 0.7376.
-Muzzle momentum is p = mv (mass times velocity), in kg·m/s.
-The distinction between energy and momentum matters: energy scales with velocity squared, momentum scales linearly with velocity.
-A bullet at twice the velocity has four times the energy but only twice the momentum.
-For cartridge comparison, energy is the better metric for terminal ballistics (tissue damage, penetration), while momentum is the better metric for recoil.
-For a given energy, lighter and faster bullets have less momentum and produce less felt recoil than heavier and slower bullets at the same energy level, because momentum = sqrt(2 times m times KE) is smaller for lower m at the same KE when velocity compensates.
+Muzzle energy is the bullet's kinetic energy at the muzzle: KE = 0.5 x m x v squared, with m in kilograms and v in m/s, multiply joules by 0.7376 to convert to foot-pounds.
+Muzzle momentum is p = mv.
+The distinction matters: energy scales with velocity squared, momentum scales linearly, so a bullet at twice the velocity has four times the energy but only twice the momentum.
+Energy is the better metric for terminal ballistics, tissue damage and penetration, while momentum is the better metric for recoil, since for a given energy, lighter and faster bullets carry less momentum and produce less felt recoil than heavier, slower bullets at the same energy level.

 | Cartridge | Bullet Mass | Velocity | Muzzle Energy | Classification |